 The vulnerability documented in TR 24772-1 subclause 6.41 applies to Spark.

-Spark permits a restricted form of multiple inheritance, where only one of the multiple ancestors (the parent) may implement operations.
+SPARK permits a restricted form of multiple inheritance, where only one of the multiple ancestors (the parent) may implement operations.
 All other ancestors (interfaces) can only specify the operations’ signature, and whether the operation must be overridden, or can simply do nothing if never explicitly defined.
-Therefore, Spark does not suffer from multiple inheritance related vulnerabilities.
+Therefore, SPARK does not suffer from multiple inheritance related vulnerabilities.

-Spark has no preference rules to resolve ambiguities of calls on primitive operations of tagged types.
-Hence the related vulnerability documented in TR 24772-1 subclause 6.41 does not apply to Spark.
+SPARK has no preference rules to resolve ambiguities of calls on primitive operations of tagged types.
+Hence the related vulnerability documented in TR 24772-1 subclause 6.41 does not apply.

 6.41.2 Guidance to language users